plan-systems/design-docs/proof-of-correctness.md

 Below, we first express the scenario, a set of specifications, and a digital infrastructure schema.
 We then proceed to demonstrate correctness for each specification, citing how the schema and its prescribed operation satisfies that specification.

-Please note that the data structures listed below are intended to convey understanding and model correctness more than they are intended to be performant.  [go-plan](https://github.com/plan-tools/go-plan) embodies is this latter implementation.
+Please note that the data structures listed below are intended to convey understanding and model correctness more than they are intended to be performant.  [go-plan](https://github.com/plan-tools/go-plan) is the latter.

 ---